 Timeboxing is very similar to time blocking, but the main difference is that time blocks assign time to sets of tasks, while time boxes define time for individual tasks.
 When you’re using time boxing to manage your schedule, you need to estimate the time it’ll take you to complete individual tasks for each time box, such as 20 minutes to read your email.

 Task batching consists in grouping small, similar tasks to schedule a time block to get them done at the same time.
 That way you can have a time block for all of them instead of having time boxes scattered all over your workweek schedule.
 This increases efficiency by reducing context switching and organizing your calendar.
 Task batching it’s ideal for taking care of shallow work.

 Day theming consists in assigning all the available time in a day to a specific area of responsibility.
 For example, a business owner might take care of inventory on Mondays, marketing on Tuesdays and so on.
 Day-theming works great for those who have jobs with recurring tasks.

 Time blocking may seem overwhelming at first, but it’s actually a time management strategy that gives you a lot of freedom to see where you have pockets of time to work on your goals and where you need to reframe your working or personal hours.
 Even if you don’t leave your time blocks as a permanent addition to your calendar, this can be an interesting exercise to learn where your time is really going each day.

-If you’re looking for ways to manage time, ProjectManager.com has the tools you need to work more efficiently.
-Our cloud-based project management software gives you real time data to track your progress during the day and an online Gantt chart with which you can uses to link tasks and share your schedule with others.
+If you’re looking for ways to manage your schedule, ProjectManager has the time management tools you need to work more efficiently.
+Our cloud-based project management software gives you real-time data to track your progress during the day and an online Gantt chart with which you can use to link tasks and share your schedule with others.
 And that’s just the start of our feature set.
-Check out what ProjectManager.com can do for you by taking this free 30-day trial.
+Check out what ProjectManager can do for you by taking this free 30-day trial.